 With relative widths, you need not worry whether to code for a restrictive 800x600 display, or for a 1680x1050 display.

-If you were to create a fixed layout, the elements in the page will retain their proportion regardless of the visitor's screen resolution.
+If you were to create a fixed layout, the elements in the page will retain their placement in relation to each other, regardless of the visitor's screen resolution.
 Of course if the resolution drops below the fixed width you assigned, the visitor would have to scroll horizontally.
-But at least your page still appears as you planned.

 With all the foregoing, which should you use?
-As long as screen resolutions continue to be as varied as it is now, no single solution is going to satisfy everyone.
+As long as screen resolutions continue to be as varied as it is now, no single solution is going to fit every site.

 Generally speaking, if you want tighter control over the appearance of your pages, fixed widths might be the route you have to take.
 People who have graphical elements on their page that must absolutely align with other graphics or text will probably need to use a fixed layout, or your images may not appear where they are supposed to when your visitors use a monitor with a different resolution than you.

-In such a case, make sure that you set the fixed size at a reasonable width so that people using a resolution like 1024x768 (which is still being used by a lot of computer users at the time I write this) can still view your page without having to scroll horizontally.
+In such a case, make sure that you set the fixed size at a reasonable width so that people using a resolution like 1024x768 (which is still being used by a number of people at the time I wrote this) can still view your page without having to scroll horizontally.
 Note that you do not have to get a 1024x768 monitor just to test under that resolution.
 If you have a wider monitor, you can always resize your browser smaller.
 One way to do this is mentioned in the article How to Test Your Website Under Different Screen Resolutions under Windows the Easy Way.

 Those wondering how to implement either fixed or relative widths on your site may want to take a look at the following tutorials as starting points.